 It is possible to control the outbreak of dandruff during pregnancy, but you may have to endure a few trial-and-error methods before you find the right solution.
 Apart from the various medicines that your doctor may prescribe if required, shampoos often work when it is a case of mild dandruff.
 However, since medications can have side effects on the user, it is best to ask your doctor instead of self-medicating.
 There are a variety of topical creams, gels and sprays available that can provide relief from this irritating condition.
 They should be taken under medical supervision only, and strict attention should be paid to the dosage and the duration of treatment.

 Is It Safe to Use Medicated Dandruff Shampoos?

 Experiencing dandruff while pregnant or dry scalp during pregnancy is quite common.
-If regular shampoos are unable to treat your dandruff condition, dandruff shampoos which are available at medical stores should be a good alternative.
+If regular shampoos are ineffective in treating your condition, dandruff shampoos that are available at medical stores should be a good alternative.
 You need to use pregnancy-safe dandruff shampoos.
-Remember that all dandruff shampoos are different and a little bit of experimentation will be needed before you arrive at the one that suits you.
-In case of any kind of irritation like itching, burning or stinging in the eyes or redness, stop its use and speak to your doctor about it.
+Remember that all dandruff shampoos are different and a little bit of experimentation will be needed before you arrive at one that suits you.
+In case of any kind of irritation like itching, burning or stinging, or redness, stop its use and speak to your doctor about it.

 1. Ketoconazole Shampoos

-Ketoconazole is an antifungal agent that works when other shampoos prove to be ineffective.
+Ketoconazole is an anti-fungal agent that works when other shampoos prove to be ineffective.
 It can be purchased over-the-counter, but you can ask your doctor to write a prescription.
 However, do remember that repeated usage makes the fungus resistant so you must take it after checking with your doctor.

 2. Pyrithione Zinc Shampoos

-These contain zinc pyrithione that have antibacterial and antifungal properties.
+Shampoos that contain zinc pyrithione have anti-bacterial and anti-fungal properties.
 This shampoo can decrease the fungus on your scalp that causes dandruff and seborrheic dermatitis.